-Self-managed email distribution lists are smaller than automatically generated lists and are created upon request for specified departments, events, and projects.
-This is a good option for long-standing, mid-sized groups with a core base of people who do not change often.
-Members cannot add or remove themselves from this list.
+Google Groups work well for smaller groups and are created upon request for specified departments, events, and projects.
+This is a good option for long-standing, mid-sized groups with a core base of people whose membership can easily be updated by one or two people.

 - Used by: Departments, student groups, faculty groups, etc.

 - Examples: All IT employees, all HR employees, School of Law adjunct faculty